 The Reed Street Historic District and Riverside Park remain intact along the bank of the Hudson River.
 The Riverfront was declared a New York State area of scenic significance in the 1990’s.

-Information provided by Village of Coxsackie Historian,
+Information provided by former Village of Coxsackie Historian,

 Margaret A. Chaloner